JaniKibichi/ussd-app-with-registration/README.md

 ?>
 ```
-e) When the user enters the digit - in this case 0, 1 or 2, this digit is submitted to another script also at the root folder voiceMenu.php which lives at https://b11cd817.ngrok.io/RegUSSD/voiceMenu.php and which switches between the various dtmf digits to make an outgoing call to the right recipient, who will be bridged to speak to the person currently listening to music on hold.
+e) When the user enters the digit - in this case 0, 1 or 2, this digit is submitted to another script also at the root folder voiceMenu.php.

+This script - in our case- lives at https://b11cd817.ngrok.io/RegUSSD/voiceMenu.php and which switches between the various dtmf digits to make an outgoing call to the right recipient, who will be bridged to speak to the person currently listening to music on hold.

 We specify this music with the ringtone flag as follows: ringbackTone="http://62.12.117.25:8010/media/SautiFinaleMoney.mp3"

 ```PHP
 <?php